aws/aws-cdk-rfcs/text/204-golang-bindings.md

 # Future Possibilities

 This will hopefully further pave the way for more language bindings for the CDK.
+It would also be interesting to use this as a stepping stone to create an automated scaffolding for other target language code generation.